-For patients with metastatic disease, prognosis is poor and various agents such as interferon, dacarbazine, temozolomide, sorafenib, or interleukin-2, and biochemotherapy can be used.[118,119,120] The results of pediatric trials that incorporate newer therapies such as vemurafenib and ipilimumab are not yet available.[121,122] Vemurafenib is used only in the treatment of patients with a BRAF mutation.
+For patients with metastatic, recurrent, or progressive disease, prognosis is poor.
+Various agents such as interferon, dacarbazine, temozolomide, sorafenib, or interleukin-2, and biochemotherapy can be used.[139,140,141] The results of pediatric trials that incorporate newer therapies such as vemurafenib and checkpoint inhibitors including ipilimumab and PD-1 inhibitors are not yet available.[142,143]

 (Refer to the PDQ summary on adult Melanoma Treatment for more information.)

-Basal cell carcinomas (BCCs) generally appear as raised lumps or ulcerated lesions, usually in areas with previous sun exposure.
+BCCs generally appear as raised lumps or ulcerated lesions, usually in areas with previous sun exposure.
 These tumors may be multiple and exacerbated by radiation therapy.
-Nevoid BCC syndrome (Gorlin syndrome) is a rare disorder with a predisposition to the development of early-onset neoplasms, including BCC, ovarian fibroma, and desmoplastic medulloblastoma.[125,126,127,128] SCCs are usually reddened lesions with varying degrees of scaling or crusting, and they have an appearance similar to eczema, infections, trauma, or psoriasis.
+Nevoid BCC syndrome (Gorlin syndrome) is a rare disorder with a predisposition to the development of early-onset neoplasms, including BCC, ovarian fibroma, and desmoplastic medulloblastoma.[146,147,148,149] SCCs are usually reddened lesions with varying degrees of scaling or crusting, and they have an appearance similar to eczema, infections, trauma, or psoriasis.